rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 This is way faster than manually checking a bunch of boxes—about 30 seconds instead of 5-10 minutes for me.
 It also means that we can reliably get all the organizers to invite their friends, which means our Facebook events have a much broader reach.

-Update on Harvard activities
+<a name="stutips-harvard-jan-2015"></a> ## From Lynette Bye, Update on Harvard Activities, Part 2

-from Lynette Bye, January 2015
+*January 2015*

 Similar to what Ben mentioned about keeping people engaged, we are trying to create activities that people can contribute to without needing to take on a huge leadership role.
 We tend to have a few members get really involved after the fellowship and the rest just drop away.
 So this semester we started several working groups that new members can join.
 We temporarily cut back the fellowship to focus on getting the other groups going.
 We will run a modified fellowship again next spring with part of the curriculum transitioning the new members into these working groups toward the end.

 So far the groups are working well but are developing slowly and mostly consist of a few really involved people.
 As each group matures, we hope to have more people outside of leadership roles.
 For now, however, the key is a few really involved people taking each working group and running with it.
 My working group, the 80k working group, is comprised of three main members who did everything last semester, including hosting one training for potential new members.
 Next semester we hope to train a team of students to do basic 80k career coaching.

 In sum, we are making smaller working groups that people can stay actively involved in after completing the fellowship/joining EA, but it's taking some time to get these groups up and running so that people can join without taking a leadership role.
 We're hoping to have the groups ready for new members to transition into next semester, but that might be overly optimistic.
 It will probably take us a while to build them up.